cpreinholtz/EffectUtils3d/README.md

     - normal vector
     - height (distance from center to apex)
     - todo
-        - add "plane" for bottom circle, used in distance and determening "height" by distance from top point
+        - add "plane" for bottom circle, used in distance and determening "height" by distance from top point?
+        - add "line" for center line?
 - line segment
     - refPoint
     - refPoint2?
 Length + directionVector?